mihaiconstantin/powerly/README.md

 The code in this repository is licensed under the [MIT license](https://opensource.org/licenses/MIT).

-To cite `powerly` please use:
+To use `powerly` please cite:
-- Constantin, M. A., Schuurman, N. K., & Vermunt, K. (2021).
+- Constantin, M. A., Schuurman, N. K., & Vermunt, J. (2021).
 A General Monte Carlo Method for Sample Size Analysis in the Context of Network Models.
+PsyArXiv. [https://doi.org/10.31234/osf.io/j5v7u](https://doi.org/10.31234/osf.io/j5v7u)